-Many a times you must have used third-party software to quickly Mount a disc image.
-This image appears as a Virtual DVD drive.
-Mounting ISO image is a great way to view and run the content of the disk image without having to burn it into a CD/DVD, if you have such software.
-Now with Windows 8, this feature has been provided natively.
-So let us see how to Mount and Unmount an ISO so that you can extract files from the ISO or run them on a Virtual drive.
+Many times you must have used third-party software to quickly Mount a disc image.
+This image appears as a virtual DVD drive.
+Mounting ISO image is a great way to view and run the content of the disk image without having to burn it onto a CD/DVD if you have such software.
+Now with Windows 8/10, this feature has been provided natively.
+So let us see how to Mount and Unmount an ISO so that you can extract files from the ISO or run them on a virtual drive.

 Or else, just right-click the ISO to get the Mount option.